breqdev/breq.dev/src/projects/lps.md

 * Be relatively inexpensive and use commonly available parts
 * Not accumulate error over time

 I decided to primarily target a scenario with multiple tracked objects in a single area.
-Putting the heavy processing outside of the robot allows for more inexpensive robots powered by simple microcontrollers.
+Putting the heavy processing outside of the robot allows for more inexpensive robots powered by basic microcontrollers.
 Additionally, this allows passive objects in the scene to be tracked, allowing robots to interact with them.

 I decided to try implementing a solution that worked outside the plane that the robots would be in, so that it would not be affected by adding more robots or objects into the area.
 Cameras are common and relatively cheap, so using a camera mounted on a tripod and pointed down at robots seemed like the best approach.